cadivus/vdrrecinfo/README.md

   --get-description     Prints description
-  --contains-vdr-info   Prints whether it's a valid file/directory --move-to-subheading  Moves recording to a folder named like the subheading
+  --contains-vdr-info   Prints whether it's a valid file/directory --move-to-subheading  Moves recording to a folder named like the subheading --move-to-title       Moves recording to a folder named like the title
 ```